arcs-njit-edu/docs/docs/clusters/cluster_access.md

     ![mobaxterm3](img/Mobaxterm3.png)

-    Next, to transfer the data from the local machine to Lochness user needs to select the `Upload to current folder` option, as shown below.
+    Next, to transfer the data from the local machine to Wulver user needs to select the `Upload to current folder` option, as shown below.
 Selecting this option will open a dialogue box where user needs to select the files to upload.

     ![mobaxterm4](img/Mobaxterm4.png)

-    For transferring the data from Lochness to the local machine user needs to select the directory or the data from the left pane and then select `Download selected files`.
+    For transferring the data from Wulver to the local machine user needs to select the directory or the data from the left pane and then select `Download selected files`.